pattisoj/portfolio/README.md

 I wanted to bring my love for anime/manga to my portfolio but wanted to do it in a stylized and clean way.
 I felt that the art from [Studio Ghibli](http://ghiblicollection.com/) was a perfect fit.
 I used the beautiful imagery from Spirited Away to make a home page I am happy with!

-This current itteration of my homepage was actually the last thing I built for this portfolio.
+This current iteration of my homepage was actually the last thing I built for this portfolio.
 This means much of the inspiration comes from my other pages as I tried to keep a somewhat consistent style.
-My original homepage was completley different and can be viewed on the [home-page-V1 branch](https://github.com/pattisoj/portfolio/tree/home-page-V1) of this repository.
+My original homepage was completely different and can be viewed on the [home-page-V1 branch](https://github.com/pattisoj/portfolio/tree/home-page-V1) of this repository.

 #### Homepage takeaway